vasudev-ps/arcade-game/README.md

 ##How to Play

+* Start the Game by opening `index.html` file in the browser.
-* Select The Character You like from right side of the screen.
+* Select the Character You like from right side of the screen.
 * Use UP DOWN LEFT RIGHT Arrow keys to navigate the player.
 * Beware of the **BUGS !!**